ObsidianBox/Obsidian/README.md

 __Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.

 __For [Eclipse]__
-  1. Run `gradle clean cleanCache`
-  2. Run `gradle setupDecompWorkspace --refresh-dependencies`
+  1. Run `gradle setupDecompWorkspace --refresh-dependencies`
-  3. Make sure you have the Gradle plugin installed (Help > Eclipse Marketplace > Gradle Integration Plugin)
+  2. Make sure you have the Gradle plugin installed (Help > Eclipse Marketplace > Gradle Integration Plugin)
-  4. Import Obsidian as a Gradle project (File > Import)
+  3. Import Obsidian as a Gradle project (File > Import)
-  5. Select the root folder for Obsidian and click **Build Model**
+  4. Select the root folder for Obsidian and click **Build Model**
-  6. Check Obsidian when it finishes building and click **Finish**
+  5. Check Obsidian when it finishes building and click **Finish**

 __For [IntelliJ]__
-  1. Run `gradle clean cleanCache`
-  2. Run `gradle setupDecompWorkspace --refresh-dependencies`
+  1. Run `gradle setupDecompWorkspace --refresh-dependencies`
-  3. Make sure you have the Gradle plugin enabled (File > Settings > Plugins).
+  2. Make sure you have the Gradle plugin enabled (File > Settings > Plugins).
-  4. Click File > Import Module and select the **build.gradle** file for Obsidian.
+  3. Click File > Import Module and select the **build.gradle** file for Obsidian.

 ## Running
 __Note 1:__ The following is aimed to help you setup run configurations for Eclipse and IntelliJ, if you do not want to be able to run Obsidian directly from your IDE then you can skip this.